What is the average interest rate for savings accounts?

 How we calculate the national average interest rate

-Note: The APYs (Annual Percentage Yields) shown are as of Aug.
-30, 2021.
-Bankrate’s editorial team updates this information regularly, typically biweekly.
-APYs may have changed since they were last updated.
-The APYs for some products may vary by region.
+Note: Annual percentage yields (APYs) shown are as of May 19, 2022.
+Bankrate’s editorial team updates this information weekly.
+APYs may have changed since they were last updated and may vary by region for some products.

 Interest rates for linked checking and savings